ourStoryNetwork/lp09-onboarding-platform/b09onboarding.md

 ## 0.9.0 Define ourStory openSource operatingSystem for Your Platform Ecosystem

 #### Think of yourself as both the singularity and mutiverse of the ecosystem you're creating.
-What city will you transform with what you create?
+What city will you transform with your ecosystem?
 ```
 WE_0.9.0 = [ENTER YOUR CITY HERE]
 ```

 #### Think of the positive impat that you want to create with your ecosystem (ex.
-Collaboration, Creative Freedom, Decentralization, etc.).
+Collaboration, Creative Freedom, Decentralization, etc).
 What positive concept are you bringing to the city you selected?
 ```
 NEED_0.9.0 = [ENTER YOUR POSITIVE IMPAT HERE]
 ```